ansible/ansible.github.com/rst/playbooks2.rst

 Therefore, if you want to set a default value for something you wish to override somewhere else, the best place to set such a default is in a group variable.

+Tip: Put defaults in a group_var file named "all".
+Child groups get higher priority so the "all" group is a great place for globals.
+You can then also override the groups variables with host level variables if needed.

 Style Points
 ````````````